 Hot sauce to taste

 In large storage tub, stir together tomatoes (with juices), garlic, garden cucumber, jalapeño, onion and 2 cups (500 mL) vegetable cocktail.
-Cover and let stand at least 2 hours, or refrigerate overnight.
+Cover.
+Let sit at least 2 hours, or refrigerate overnight.

-Drain juices and reserve.
+Drain in large fine-mesh sieve set over medium bowl.
+Reserve juices.
 Whirl solids in blender just until puréed.
 (Do not overmix; consistency should not be light and frothy.)
 Return to storage tub.
 Add reserved juices.
 Stir in wine, vinegar, oil, worcestershire, 2 tbsp (30 mL) cilantro or parsley, tarragon, 2 tsp (10 mL) salt and pepper.
 Stir in English cucumber and bell pepper.

-Cover and refrigerate at least 2 hours, or until chilled.
-Add some or all of remaining 1 cup (150 mL) vegetable cocktail to adjust consistency.
+Cover.
+Refrigerate at least 2 hours, or until chilled.
+Add some or all of remaining 1 cup (250 mL) vegetable cocktail to adjust consistency.
 Adjust salt.

-Before serving, sprinkle with remaining 1 tbsp (15 mL) cilantro or parsley.
+Before serving, sprinkle with remaining 1 tbsp (15 mL) cilantro and/or parsley.
 Serve hot sauce alongside.

 Makes 10 cups (2.5 L).

 - If you don’t devein the jalapeño, the gazpacho will indeed be nippy.
-If you want more precise control over the spice level, devein the jalapeño and add hot sauce (or not) at the end.
+For more precise control over the spice level, devein the jalapeño and add hot sauce (or not) at the end.

 Shopping Cart: I don’t often specify name brands, but for this recipe, I prefer to use V8 vegetable cocktail and Frank’s RedHot sauce.
 You can use low-sodium V8.